Skip to main content

 }

-Judge Block imposes a 25-page limit on briefs.
-Your 31-page memo is 6 pages over.
-The court will reject it — not on the merits, but on formatting.
+Judge Brown imposes a 20-page limit on support briefs, 5 pages below the EDNY default.
+Your 25-page memo is 5 pages over.
+The court will reject it, not on the merits, but on formatting.

 The difference